-Word limits do NOT pertain to the abstract, disclosure statements, author contribution statements, funding information, acknowledgments, tables, figure legends, or references.
+Word limits do NOT include the abstract, disclosure statements, author contribution statements, funding information, acknowledgments, tables, figure legends, or references.

-PHAGE welcomes format-neutral manuscripts for first-time submissions.
-Newly submitted manuscripts will not be unsubmitted for formatting issues.
+Journal of Medical Extended Reality welcomes format-neutral manuscripts for first-time submissions.
+New manuscripts will not be un-submitted for formatting issues.
 However, after the initial peer review process, revised submissions must follow correct journal formatting and file guidelines, as described below in the Instructions for Authors.
-Please note that there are certain compulsory elements (i.e.: IRB approvals, author disclosures, etc.) for all new submissions.
-Manuscripts submitted without this information will be un-submitted and the submitting author will be asked to add the required components.
+Please note that there are certain compulsory elements (ie: IRB approvals, author disclosures, etc.) for all new submissions.
+Manuscripts submitted without this information will be un-submitted and the author will be asked to add the required components to support critical analysis by the Editors and reveiwers.